sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 ## Agenda
 1. Intro
-2. Unit tests of Kafka Streams application with [kafka-streams-test-utils](https://kafka.apache.org/20/documentation/streams/developer-guide/testing.html)
+2. Unit tests of Kafka Streams application with [kafka-streams-test-utils](https://kafka.apache.org/documentation/streams/developer-guide/testing.html)
 3. Integration tests with [EmbeddedKafkaCluster](https://github.com/apache/kafka/tree/trunk/streams/src/test/java/org/apache/kafka/streams/integration/utils)
 4. End-to-end tests with [Testcontainers](https://www.testcontainers.org)

 ### 1. Intro
 Many have faced a challenge to test applications that communicate with Kafka cluster.
 The common issues are how to write unit tests, how to automate tests for Kafka application in isolation and how to handle end-to-end and system tests for whole data pipeline.

-When I write this article, there are several approaches, some of them not resolved yet:
+When this article was written, there were several approaches, some of them still not resolved:
 1. [KIP-139: Kafka TestKit library](https://cwiki.apache.org/confluence/display/KAFKA/KIP-139%3A+Kafka+TestKit+library) is still open.
-Once it will be ready, kafka dev community will have a proper test-kit.
+Once it will be ready, the Kafka community will have a proper test-kit.
 2. [#26 Encapsulate EmbeddedSingleNodeKafkaCluster in a seperately-available maven/gradle/sbt](https://github.com/confluentinc/kafka-streams-examples/issues/26) dep.
 Kafka cluster in memory.
-When this post is published, there is an open issue for having release of embedded kafka cluster.
+When this post was published, there is an open issue for having release of embedded Kafka cluster.
 [Yeva Byzek](https://www.confluent.io/blog/author/yeva-byzek/) offers to use [KafkaEmbeddedCluster](https://github.com/apache/kafka/tree/trunk/streams/src/test/java/org/apache/kafka/streams/integration/utils) in this [blog-post](https://www.confluent.io/blog/stream-processing-part-2-testing-your-streaming-application).
-There is no existing release for these utils.
+There is no existing release for these libraries.
 I decided to duplicate this part of code base and to build an [internal module](https://github.com/sysco-middleware/kafka-testing/tree/master/embedded-cluster) as an example.
 3. [KIP-247 Add public test utils for Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/KIP-247%3A+Add+public+test+utils+for+Kafka+Streams).
 This KIP is ready and has release for unit testing kafka streams topologies - [kafka-streams-test-utils](https://kafka.apache.org/20/documentation/streams/developer-guide/testing.html).
 4. [Testcontainers](https://www.testcontainers.org) - testing with docker containers.

 ### 2. Unit tests of Kafka Streams application with kafka-streams-test-utils
-[Kafka-streams-test-utils](https://kafka.apache.org/21/documentation/streams/developer-guide/testing.html) is a test-kit for testing stream topologies in memory without need to run Kafka cluster.
-Test-kit supports stateful operations and avro serialisation/deserialisation via mocking of schema registry.
+[Kafka-streams-test-utils](https://kafka.apache.org/21/documentation/streams/developer-guide/testing.html) is a test-kit for testing stream topologies in memory without needing a Kafka cluster.
+Test-kit supports stateful operations and Avro serialization/deserialization via mocking of schema registry.

-All that you need is TopologyTestDriver, which you can init for each test with topology under test.
+All that you need is `TopologyTestDriver`, which can be initialize on each test case where a topology is under test.

 ```java
 private TopologyTestDriver testDriver;